 My formal training as an artist started at the age of twelve when I was enrolled in a free after school art program.
 During my six years in that program, I participated in the completion of 35 different mural projects, nationally.
-At eighteen, I applied and was accepted to the California College of Arts and Crafts in the San Francisco Bay Area.
+During my senior year of high school, I was awarded first place by Congresswoman Lucile Roybal-Allard for the Congressional District Student Art Competition.
+I applied and was accepted to the California College of Arts and Crafts in the San Francisco Bay Area.
 I attended for two years, studying graphic design, and was introduced to printmaking by artist Nance O’Banion.
-I continued to practice printmaking and letterpress through volunteer work at the San Francisco Center for the Book and under the tutelage of Juan Fuentes who was running Mission Gráfica at the Mission Cultural Center in San Francisco.
+I continued to practice printmaking and letterpress through volunteer work at the San Francisco Center for the Book and under the tutelage of Juan Fuentes who was directing Mission Gráfica at the Mission Cultural Center in San Francisco.
 I moved back to Los Angeles in 2002 where I continued learning printmaking by volunteering at Self Help Graphics & Art.
 In 2005, I established my own printmaking practice when I acquiring my own press.
 I completed my first major public art commission, the artwork for Metro’s Expo La Cienega Station, in 2011.
 In 2014, completed my studies in graphic design and graduated from UCLA’s School of Art and Architecture in the Design Media Arts program (Cum Laude) in 2014.
-Since then, I’ve moved my printmaking and letterpress studio in Highland Park where I continue my practice today.
+Since then, I’ve moved my printmaking and letterpress studio to the community of El Sereno where I continue my practice today.

 My work records, through images, these stories and the events that have shaped my life but also touch on the allegorical and universal experiences shared by many.
-Stories that transform space into place and give meaning to your existence, stories your grandmother tells of guardian angels by bedsides, of the devil dancing on roof tops, stories of hardships past when things seemed dark and uncertain.
+Stories that transform space into place and give meaning to our existence, stories grandmothers tell of guardian angels by bedsides, of the devil dancing on roof tops, stories of hardships past when things seemed dark and uncertain.
 All these narratives are important and they touch on history as well as on the impact of politics, ecology and unrest in our society.
-Each piece I make is a voice to memory, an artistic artifact recalling old words that fade with time, a celebration of the survival of a culture and a reflection of the inequity and divisiveness of people as a race.
+Each piece I make is a voice to memory, an artistic artifact recalling old words that fade with time, a celebration of the survival of a culture and a reflection of people as one human race.